Writer / Director / Producer / Executive Producer

-I’m from northern Minnesota, north of highway 2… which is essentially “back-woods” — It’s a little colder, a little harder, a little further from civilization and the people have to embrace the hardship and must have a substantial work ethic simply to survive.
+I’m from northern Minnesota, north of highway 2 --it’s colder, harder, and further from civilization.
+The people have to embrace hardship, and they must have a substantial work ethic simply to survive.
 “North of Two” defines the spirit and determination and grit our films should ooze.

 What's your BIG dream with NT?